What type of doctor should I see for spinal stenosis treatment?

-If your symptoms are particularly severe or your PCP would like to get another doctor’s medical opinion, he or she may refer you to certain spine specialists, such as a neurologist, orthopedist or others.
-A neurologist is a doctor who specializes in the diagnosis and treatment of nervous system disorders (including the brain, spinal cord and its nerve roots), while an orthopedist focuses on identifying and treating diseases of the musculoskeletal system (including the vertebrae, intervertebral discs and ligaments of the spine).
+If your symptoms are particularly severe or your PCP would like to get a second opinion, he or she may refer you to certain spine specialists, such as a neurologist, orthopedist or others.
+A neurologist is a doctor who specializes in the diagnosis and treatment of nervous system disorders (including the brain, spinal cord and its nerve roots), while an orthopedist focuses on identifying and treating diseases of the musculoskeletal system (including the vertebrae, discs and ligaments of the spine).

 Regardless of the type of doctor that you see for spinal stenosis treatment, your doctor will probably initially recommend a course of conservative (nonsurgical) treatments.
 Anti-inflammatory drugs, physical therapy, pain medication, epidural injections, low-impact exercise and other conservative therapies are usually able to reduce the pain in the neck or back caused by spinal stenosis.